-MGN was the first company in Italy to supply customized materials based on old, traditional formulas and original raw materials.
+MGN was the first Italian plaster manufacturer to supply customized materials based on old, traditional formulas and original raw materials.

-In 1985, his Venetian experience leads to collaboration with the Superintendency (a department of the Italian Ministry of Cultural Heritage responsible for the protection of historic or architecturally significant buildings) and its laboratory, and Naldo Busato welcomes this new possibility.
-His research into the rehabilitation of old damp walls starts from Venice, arising from local needs.
+In 1985, his Venetian experience leads to collaboration with the Superintendency (Italian Department of Cultural Heritage) and its laboratory, and Naldo Busato welcomes this new possibility.
+His research into the rehabilitation of old damp walls starts from Venice, driven by local needs.

-From a collaboration with the Polytechnic of Milan, a research on Roman mortars begins, studied directly by the researchers on site.
+From a collaboration with the Polytechnic of Milan, a research programme of Roman mortars begins, those being studied by researchers on site.
 Through laboratory testing, numerous attempts were made to reproduce them.
 The first major breakthrough, however, came in 1985, after a researcher from Naples, with a profound knowledge of pozzolans, explains him at technical-scientific level the behavior of Roman mortars, illustrating the concepts directly on buildings during a visit to Pompeii.

 With this knowledge, Naldo is able to formulate a mortar based on an old Roman technology, which if applied correctly can last over 50 years.
 This is how Rinzaffo MGN was born.
 Early applications in Venice of this mortar from the 1980s are still intact today.